lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial3/tutorial.rst

     fix myrct PEG recenter 0 0 0 shift all

+.. admonition:: Note
+    :class: non-title-info

     Note that the ``recenter`` command has no impact on the dynamics, it simply repositions the frame of reference so that any drift of the system is ignored, which can be convenient for visualizing and analyzing the system.
+However, be aware that using ``fix recenter`` can sometimes mask underlying issues in the simulation, such as net momentum or the so-called *flying ice cube syndrome* :cite:`wong2016good`.

 Let us create images of the systems: